Skip to main content

 Step 4: Implement Core Launcher

 The SDK must be able to start the engine automatically.
-That is what makes the developer experience feel local even though the architecture is split.
+This is what makes the developer experience feel local even though the architecture is split.
+Without it, the developer would need to manually start the Python core in a separate terminal — and that would break the illusion of a single-process experience.

 1